Charity Parr-Vasquez is currently on leave.

-Sean works one-on-one with faculty at the Balsillie School of International Affairs to develop tailored, strategic approaches to securing external research funding.
+Sean works one-on-one with faculty at the Balsillie School of International Affairs and the Lazaridis School of Business and Economics to develop tailored, strategic approaches to securing external research funding.

 Nima Zarrinbakhsh, PhD, received his BSc and MSc in Materials Science and Engineering.
 He did a PhD in Biological Engineering at the University of Guelph with support from the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA).
 Prior to joining Laurier's Office of Research Services, he served as the lab manager and research program operator of the Bioproducts Discovery and Development Centre (BDDC) at University of Guelph.

 Nima works one-on-one with faculty in the natural sciences to identify funding opportunities and to support the development of successful research grants.
 His work includes reviewing and providing feedback on grant applications, delivering workshops about grant opportunities and grant writing principles, and meeting with faculty to develop multi-year research funding plans.